Skip to content

 This scheme would restore the Grade II listed garden railings and gates to improve access and protect the heritage asset.
 Several sections of railing have now fallen away, allowing access to the park even after closing.

 Improvements would also include reopening access to the garden through a new gate on the west side of the square (near the end of Atteneave Street).
+An initial allocation was used to run a feasibility study.

 Community facilities: Finsbury Health Centre